 The photographs of digging and growing in the booklet were taken at Wisley.
 These images had been put to use as slides for gardening lectures across the country almost as soon as war broke out.

-By Fiona Davison, Head of Libraries and Exhibitions
+Feature by Fiona Davison, Head of Libraries and Exhibitions.

 - Grow your own: Not sure where to start?
 We have all the tips and advice you need

 - Digital collections: Discover some of the fascinating stories of our collections

 - RHS Gardens: Indulge your senses with glorious days out to our five RHS Gardens